 What drives smart home technology purchases?

 The second step of your plan is understanding what drives your target audience to buy smart home technology.
-Through ethnographic research performed for E Source E Design 2020: A three-year collaborative project, we found three primary reasons why customers buy smart home devices:
+Through ethnographic research performed for E Source E Design 2020, we found three primary reasons why customers buy smart home devices:

 - Save time